 What are some of the practice barriers PAs are considering and why?

 The changes that Wisconsin PAs are considering have already been enacted in other states or have been adopted by the Veterans Administration and the Uniformed Services.
 Specifically, in the Midwest, North Dakota, Illinois, Minnesota, Michigan and Indiana have recently enacted similar laws to remove barriers to PA practice.
 Within Wisconsin, nurse practitioners (NPs), who fill a similar health care role as PAs, do not face any of these same barriers.

-Below is a summary of the goals of the CARES (Collaboration And Rural Expansion of Services) Act:
+Below is a summary of the goals of the CARES Act:

 Update Physician/PA relationship from “supervision” to “collaboration”

-· More accurate description of current practice, would not change day-to-day practice
+· Serves as a more accurate description of current practice and would not change daily practice

 · Eliminates many current administrative burdens that do not increase patient safety